-HIS University is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 224551; Telephone: (434) 525-9539; e-mail: info@tracs.org], having been awarded Accredited Status as a Category IV institution by the TRACS Accreditation Commission on October 26, 2020.
+HIS University is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 224551; Telephone: (434) 525-9539; e-mail: info@tracs.org], having been awarded Accredited Status as a Category IV institution by the TRACS Accreditation Commission on April 28, 2035.
+This status is effective as of July 1, 2025, and is good through June 30, 2025.

-This status is effective for a period of five years.
 TRACS is recognized by the United States Department of Education (ED), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

-Category IV - Institutions offering Specialist's degrees and Doctorate degrees.
-HIS also offers Certificates, Diplomas, Associate degrees, Bachelor's degrees and Master's degrees.
+Category IV - Institutions offering Specialist's degrees and Doctoral degrees.
+HIS also offers Certificates, Diplomas, Associate, Bachelor and Master's degrees.